whitesource/agents/readme.md

 ### Available plugins
 At the moment we have plugins for [Maven][3], [Jenknins CI][4] and [TeamCity][5].
 More plugins will be available soon.
-Meanwhile, if need a plugin for another system please drop us a line [here][6].
+Meanwhile, if you need a plugin for another system please drop a line to our [support team][6].

 ### Developers
 Agents are clients to the service REST api.
 You can develop your own agent by implementing such a client.